idp2p/idp2p/README.md

 ## Problem

 Each did method tries to solve decentralized identity problems with different ways.
 Most of them are based on public source of truth like a `blockchain`, `dlt`, `database` or similar.
 Others are simple, self-describing methods and aren't depend on any ledger technology e.g. `did:peer`, `did:key`, `did:keri`.
-Each method has own pros-cons in terms of following features:
+Each method has own pros-cons in terms of [design-goals](https://www.w3.org/TR/did-core/#design-goals)

-- Decentralization
-- Easy to use
-- Resolve
-- Cost and Efficiency

 ## IDP2P Solution